 If your pain comes with vomiting, diarrhea, fever, and nausea, you may have caught a stomach virus, which can be spread through human contact, sharing food or by touching contaminated objects (so wash, wash, wash those hands).
 It usually resolves within a week, but call your doctor if you have unrelenting diarrhea for three days straight or become dehydrated.
 The symptoms of food poisoning are similar but hit more suddenly — usually two to eight hours after eating the tainted item.

 These sores can pop up in the lining of the stomach or small intestine.
 They’re mostly caused by either overuse of nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen, and aspirin, or H. pylori bacteria.
 “Some people describe a burning sensation in the stomach, which may get better when they eat, although sometimes food makes it worse,” Dr. Woolfolk says.
-Pain may occur between the breastbone and navel.
+If you’re asking yourself, why is my stomach hurting, try to locate the pain.
+Ulcer pain may occur between the breastbone and navel.

 Irritable Bowel Syndrome

+Among the common reasons for abdominal pain is irritable bowel syndrome.
 IBS is a common disorder of the large intestine characterized by cramping, abdominal pain, bloating, gas, and diarrhea or constipation.
+It is one of the most common causes of abdominal pain.
 Although it doesn’t permanently change the digestive tract or cause a greater risk for cancer, it can impair your quality of life.
 It can often be managed by altering your diet or reducing stress.

 Inflammatory Bowel Disease